Reading time: 5 minutes

 On this page

-- 3. Check your super caps before contributing
+- 3. Check your caps before contributing

-- 4. Watch your Total Super Balance
+- 5. Monitor your Total Super Balance (TSB)

 - 6. Ensure you pass the work test

-- 9. Think about boosting your spouse’s super balance
+- 7. Boost your spouse’s super balance

-2. Make your contributions before 30 June
+1. Get your contributions in before 30 June

 The key date for making contributions is not when you make the payment, but when it’s received by your super fund.
 Even though many banks and financial institutions now offer instant payments, electronic fund transfers and BPAY can take a number of days to appear in your super account.

-3. Check your super caps before contributing
+3. Check your caps before contributing

-There are annual caps on how much you can contribute into your super account, so it’s essential to monitor the total amount of both your concessional (before-tax) and non-concessional (after-tax) contributions across all your super accounts before making a pre-30 June contribution.
+There are annual caps on how much you can put into your super account, so it’s essential to monitor the total amount of both your concessional (before-tax) and non-concessional (after-tax) contributions across all your super accounts before making a pre-30 June contribution.

-4. Watch your Total Super Balance
+5. Monitor your Total Super Balance (TSB)

-If you plan to make a non-concessional (after-tax) contribution into your super account before financial year-end, it’s essential to check what your Total Superannuation Balance (TSB) was on 30 June 2019.
+If you plan to make a non-concessional contribution into your super account before EOFY, it’s essential to check what your TSB was on 30 June 2020.

 6. Ensure you pass the work test

-9. Think about boosting your spouse’s super balance
+7. Boost your spouse’s super balance

 If the balances of you and your partner’s super accounts are very different, consider submitting a request to split some of your super contribution with your spouse to even them up.
-Requests to split need to be made by 30 June of the financial year following the year the contributions were made, so you can split some of your 2018/19 super contributions if you lodge a request with your super fund by 30 June 2020.
+Requests to split need to be made by 30 June of the financial year following the year the contributions were made, so you can split some of your 2019-20 super contributions if you lodge a request with your super fund by 30 June 2021.